epfml/disco/README.md

 :checkered_flag: **HOW TO USE DISCO**
 - Start by exploring our example *DISCOllaboratives* in the `Tasks` tab.
-- The models are based on popular datasets such as [Titanic](https://www.kaggle.com/c/titanic), [MNIST](https://www.kaggle.com/c/digit-recognizer) or [CIFAR-10](https://www.kaggle.com/pankrzysiu/cifar10-python)
+- The example models are based on popular datasets such as [Titanic](https://www.kaggle.com/c/titanic), [MNIST](https://www.kaggle.com/c/digit-recognizer) or [CIFAR-10](https://www.kaggle.com/pankrzysiu/cifar10-python)
 - It is also (SOON!) possible to create a custom task without coding.
 Just upload the following 2 files:
 	- A `TensorFlow.js` model file in JSON format (useful links to [create](https://www.tensorflow.org/js/guide/models_and_layers) and [save](https://www.tensorflow.org/js/guide/save_load) your model)
 	- A weight file in `.bin` format